fabianaapateanu/training-mobile-basic-project/README.md

         }
         ```

-The following steps need to be followed in the test method, writing the code inside the `{ }`
+The following steps need to be followed in the test method, writing the code inside the testSetting method`{ }`

    6. Create AppiumDriver with necessary capabilites
     These are similar to the ones used in the Appium Session window.